• EnglishEspañol日本語한국어Português

 application performance monitoring

-capability of New Relic; using real-time data to track the uptime and reliability of an application
+Capability of New Relic; using real-time data to track the uptime and reliability of an application

 First use: application performance monitoring (APM)